Efficient discretisation of stochastic differential equations: Central limit theorem for the error process

 for each $n$, $m$ and $1 \leq i,j\leq d$ with $i \neq j$, and further

-in probability as $n\to \infty$, where $H^{n}$ and $H$ are some adapted processes.
-Note that the above conditions hold with $G_n = G$ and $H_n = H = 3/G$ if $\pi^n$ is given by (\ref{pred}) with a continuous adapted process $G$.
-We can treat a scheme like
+in probability as $n\to \infty$, where $H^{n}$ and $H$ are some progressively measurable processes.
+Note that the above conditions hold with $G^n = G$ and $H^n = H = 3/G$ if $\pi^n$ is given by (\ref{pred}) with a continuous adapted process $G$.
+We can treat a scheme such as

 as well by taking $G^n = G \wedge n$.

 We now state our central limit theorem for the error process using discretisation schemes as above.
 Our standing assumption is that the Euler--Maruyama approximation $X^n$ is well-defined by (\ref{em}), i.e., $X^n(\pi^n_m)$ keeps inside the domain of $f$ up to certain time $t > 0$.
 Fix such $t>0$.
 The error process $U^n$ is then well-defined by (\ref{ep}) up to the time $t$.